AmirArani/ShellScriptSamples/README.md

 This is my college exam question and has 3 stages.
 This bash script needs two directory as args.
 *FIRST* create 10 files from 0 to 9 in first directory.
 All of even files are formatted as .txt and all of even files are formatted as .html.
 Also every file contains it's create date and hour.
-*SECOND* copy all of .txt files in second directory.
+*SECOND* copy all of .txt files to the second directory.
-*THIRD* compress second directory with tar.gz
+*THIRD* compress second directory as tar.gz